TwoMental/mb-web/README.md

 reading register values and doing quick binary/decimal/hex conversions.

 ## Features
+- Connect to Modbus targets over TCP or RTU (serial) with per-browser session management.
-- Launches a local web UI (`/home`) that can connect to a Modbus/TCP server and keep the session alive per browser.
+- Launch a local web UI (`/home`) that guides you through TCP host/port or RTU serial settings, including detected port suggestions.
-- Reads values from coils, discrete inputs, input registers, and holding registers by address.
+- Read values from coils, discrete inputs, input registers, and holding registers by address.
-- Provides at-a-glance conversions between signed/unsigned integers, binary, and hexadecimal representations.
+- Convert results between signed/unsigned integers, binary, and hexadecimal representations at a glance.
-- Optionally serves prebuilt binaries from the `downloads` directory so the UI can proxy file downloads.
+- Optionally serve prebuilt binaries from the `downloads` directory so the UI can proxy file downloads.
-- Exposes JSON APIs (`/set-server`, `/get-value`, `/version-info`, `/allow-download`, `/resource-list`) that the UI uses and that other clients can reuse.
+- Expose JSON APIs (`/set-server`, `/get-value`, `/version-info`, `/allow-download`, `/serial-ports`, `/resource-list`) that the UI uses and that other clients can reuse.

 ## Getting Started

 ### Prerequisites
 - Go 1.21 or newer
 - A Modbus/TCP server you can reach from the machine running this project
+- (Optional) Access to a serial adapter/port when working with Modbus RTU devices

 ### Run in place
 ```bash